BobbyRafael31/Maxy-Hackathon-Workfrom/README.md

 # Workform API

 API for workfrom hackathon case.
+In the backend I use Mysql, Express, and Node js.
+In the frontend I use React JS and Bulma for styling

 ## How to Run Backend